 If you are just starting out with Cloud Storage, this page may not be the best place to start, because it does not teach you the basics of how to use Cloud Storage.
-If you are a new user, we suggest that you start with Getting Started: Using the Cloud Console or Getting Started: Using the gsutil Tool.
+If you are a new user, we suggest that you start with Quickstart: Using the Console or Quickstart: Using the gsutil tool.

 If you need a lot of buckets, use GUIDs or an equivalent for bucket names, put retry logic in your code to handle name collisions, and keep a list to cross-reference your buckets.
 Another option is to use domain-named buckets and manage the bucket names as sub-domains.

 Don't use user IDs, email addresses, project names, project numbers, or any personally identifiable information (PII) in bucket names because anyone can probe for the existence of a bucket.
 Similarly, be very careful with putting PII in your object names, because object names appear in URLs for the object.

 Avoid using sequential filenames such as timestamp-based filenames if you are uploading many files in parallel.
-Because files with sequential names are stored consecutively, they are likely to hit the same backend server, meaning that throughput will be constrained.
-In order to achieve optimal throughput, you can add the hash of the sequence number as part of the filename to make it non-sequential.
+Files with sequential names are stored consecutively, so they are likely to hit the same backend server.
+When this happens, throughput is constrained.
+In order to achieve optimal throughput, add the hash of the sequence number as part of the filename to make it non-sequential.
 For more information, see Request Rate and Access Distribution Guidelines.

 Perform a back-of-the-envelope estimation of the amount of traffic that will be sent to Cloud Storage.
 Specifically, think about: